-A Certificate of Achievement can be obtained upon completion of the 30-unit major.
-The Associate in Science Degree can be obtained upon completion of a total of 60 units, including the major, the general education requirements, and electives.
+A Certificate of Achievement can be obtained upon completion of the 30-unit major with a grade of "C" or better in each course.
+The Associate in Science Degree can be obtained upon completion of a total of 60 units, including the major with a grade of "C" or better in each course, the general education requirements, and electives.